 Follow Ali’s top tips for sticking to healthy meals and avoiding grazing

 - Do not skip breakfast.
-Skipping meals contributes to poor blood sugar balance and increases risk of energy crashes and sugar cravings later in the day.
+Skipping meals contributes to poor blood sugar balance and increases the risk of energy crashes and sugar cravings later in the day.

 - Add a scoop of protein powder to your morning porridge.
 The protein will help you feel fuller longer and stave off those cravings later on.